 3D Printed Prosthetics hand developed at 3Dexter Laboratories.

 Advancements in computer-aided design (CAD) programs, additive manufacturing, and image editing software offer the possibility of designing, printing, and fitting prosthetic hands devices at a distance and at very low cost.
-These can positively impact their lives as they will be able to perform activities that requires limbs with ease.
+These can positively impact lives as they will be able to perform activities that requires limbs with ease.
 For instance, the Cyborg Beast prosthetic hand is well suited for activities that involved the manipulation of light objects using lateral, power (composite), and spherical prehensile patterns.
 Conventional prosthesis costs about 4000-20000(USD) and has high maintenance problems.
 3D printing can provide a cost-effective alternative to this.
 3Dexter has one such prototype ready, after one year of research and design.
 It almost takes an entire day to design (5-6 hours) and 3D print (22 hours) the hand using flexible and non-flexible strings along with Velcro.
 Careful soldering of the printed structure and monitored assembling is required.
 Measurements have been decided and this prosthesis is bound to open new avenues for 3D printing in India.
 The manufacturing and maintenance cost is reduced considerably and the technology involved is both, reliable as well as trustworthy.

-Change is inevitable in life, and the need of the hour is to replace conventional methods by 3D printing.
+Change is inevitable in life, and the need of the hour is to replace conventional methods by 3D printing and ensure people unable to walk, run, or dress themselves, can do so with ease.
 However, care must be taken during the fitting of prosthetic limbs.
 The true potential of this method can only be unleashed when it is adopted in reality and does not remain a mere prototype.3Dexter is proud to be associated with this amazing research and hopes for its successful implementation in the field of prosthetics in India.